AlfredA93/pf-api/README.md

 ## Introduction
 PhotoFootprint is a photo based social media platform for travellers.
 It's core goal is to help bring awareness to Eco friendly methods of transportation, allowing the community to share their own experiences easily and simply on the application.
 User's can upload posts which can be liked, bookmarked (saved) and commented on.
 User's can follow other user's to stay upto date with their friends and favourite travellers.
 You can see the live website [here](https://photofootprint-combined-63d886cb4a04.herokuapp.com/)
 ## Contents
-The README is split into 7 different parts - Overall Project Goals, Frontend, Backend, Deployment, Testing, Overall Learning Outcomes and Acknowledgements.
+The README is split into 9 different parts - Overall Project Goals, Frontend, Backend, Testing, Deployment, Frontend Credits, Backend Credits, Acknowledgements and Overall Learning Outcomes.
 These are all shown in the Contents list below.
 Testing is shown on a seperate markdown file linked within the Testing section below.

 - [Overall Project Goals](#overall)
 - [Frontend](#frontend)